 In 1683 the magnificent Custom House was built, which is now home to the town’s Tourist Information Centre.
 It also houses a special display of the town’s maritime history.

-King’s Lynn has an abundance of history and is also a thriving centre with three weekly markets and an excellent variety of shops.
+King’s Lynn has an abundance of history and is also a thriving centre with markets, theatres, live music venues, leisure centres, cinema, galleries and an excellent variety of shops.
 There is a wide range of places to eat suiting every conceivable budget and taste.